On the Way Up

 Day 2/ Lava Beds

 This was an interesting side trip.
-I happened on a sign while traversing the eastern edge of Lower Klamath Lake that pointed to the "Lava Beds National Monument" in Tulelake, CA, a Desert wilderness park with volcanic features, and 700+ caves.
+I happened on a sign while traversing the eastern edge of Lower Klamath Lake that pointed to the "Lava Beds National Monument" in Tulelake, CA, a Desert wilderness park with volcanic features and 700+ caves.
 I thought it would put a different spin on the day's imaging.
 I included the fire image first to explain the smoke visible in some of the following images.
 That was a controlled burn, BTW.
-As you can see this is really out there in the wilderness of northeast California and southeast Oregon..
-I saw a total of five vehicles inside the park and the entrance road runs for a bout 15 miles.
+As you can see, this is out there in the wilderness of northeast California and southeast Oregon.
+I saw five vehicles inside the park, and the entrance road runs for about 15 miles.
 There are caves here, lots of them.
-I stepped inside one (image #D8-21LV027PANO1), and the otherworldliness scared me off.
-Especially that orangey glowing roof. 🥵 Okay, i really didn't step into any caves, and that's just a color negative adaptation of the previous image in the set which actually shows a lava bed, or a part of one.
-Looks like someone took a giant backhoe to the area.
-Those are Mule Deer (I think) and the water body in some of the images is Tule Lake.
+I stepped inside one (image #D8-21LV027PANO1), and the otherworldliness scared me off—especially that orangey glowing roof. 🥵 Okay, I didn't step into any caves, and that's just a color negative adaptation of the previous image in the set, which shows a lava bed or a part of one.
+It looks like someone took a giant backhoe to the area.
+I think those are Mule Deer (I think), and the water body in some of the images is Tule Lake.
 The rock formations were quite interesting too.
 The snow-capped mountain in the background of some images is Stukel Mountain in Oregon.

 PS: Image catalog #s are typed into the top left corner of the image in small print.
-You'll have to enlarge to read.
-You can also find them by hovering your mouse over the image as long as your viewing from my blog.
+You'll have to enlarge it to read.
+You can also find them by hovering your mouse over the image viewing on my blog.